thomaslinux/Teams-extension-hide-messages-from-user/README.md

 # Extension to hide messages from specific Teams users

+Browser extension to hide messages from users, because you can't block people on Microsoft Teams (even if you hate them really much 🌹).

 An extension to hide messages from specific Teams users.
 Based on my userstyles :